JosuaKrause/parcell/README.md

-  "username": "joe", // your username on the server "needs_pw": true, // whether you need to type a password to connect "tunnel": "joe@connect.foobar.com", // optional server for tunneling the connection "tunnel_port": 11111, // local port to tunnel through (only if tunneling) "needs_tunnel_pw": true  // whether you need to type a password to tunnel (only if tunneling) }
+  "username": "joe", // your username on the server "needs_pw": true, // whether you need to type a password to connect "tunnel": "joe@connect.foobar.com", // optional server for tunneling the connection "tunnel_port": 11111, // local port to tunnel through (only if tunneling) -- must be unique for each server "needs_tunnel_pw": true  // whether you need to type a password to tunnel (only if tunneling) }
 ```
+Note that JSON cannot contain comments!

 It is recommended to restart `parcell` (e.g., by typing `restart`) after adding
-a new server.
+new servers.
 If all your servers have the same password you can start `parcell`
 with `python server.py --reuse-pw` to only type one password.

 # Setting up a project